-MATH 089 - Concepts and Principals of Mathematics
+MATH 089 - Concepts and Principles of Mathematics

-3 credits (PREREQUISITE: PLACE-MENT EVALUATION SCORE OR "C" OR BETTER IN MATH 088)

-This course provides a review of the fundamentals of mathematical operations and theorems.
+3 credits (PREREQUISITE: PLACE-MENT EVALUATION SCORE OR "C" OR BETTER IN MATH 088) This course provides a review of the fundamentals of mathematical operations and theorems.
 Topics include decimal numbers, fractions, percents, ratio, rates, proportions, and basic concepts of geometry.
-An introduction to integers and the number line are also included.
+Course includes introduction to integers and the number line.
 The goal of this course is to provide students with the skills necessary to begin the study of algebra.
 This course does not count towards credit requirements for associate degree programs.